Although hair extensions are not difficult to look after they do require time and attention to ensure they look and feel good.

 - ONLY USE RECOMMENDED PRODUCTS – using the wrong shampoo can cause sticky micro bonds and/or shedding, using the wrong styling or conditioning products can leave human hair extensions dull, knotty and unmanageable.
 Do not use permanent hair dyes or bleach on your hair extensions or allow them to come into contact with your bonds.
 Semi-permanent (quasi) colours can be used from four weeks after application but the bonds should be avoided otherwise some shedding can be expected.

 - DO NOT PUT TENSION ON YOUR ROOTS -Always hold your hair extensions when combing and brushing to prevent stress to your roots- hold your hair tightly two inches from the ends and work your way up.
-Tie your hair in a plait for bed.
+Tie your hair in a loose, low plait or bun for bed.
 Don’t put in a high pony tail or bun for the first four weeks as this may cause tension spots and/or root damage.
+Never tie it back or pull on the hair.

-- SEPARATE THE BONDS DAILY– Simply use your fingers to ‘comb’ between the micro bonds, if any bonds are sticking together, gently pull them apart.
+- SEPARATE THE BONDS DAILY– Simply use your fingers to ‘comb’ between the micro bonds in a downward direction.
+If any bonds are sticking together, gently pull them apart.
 It is important to do this to prevent matting which could cause damage to your own hair.

 - DON’T TANGLE THE HAIR – When washing, leave the hair lengths to fall freely down your back do not bring them up to the scalp.
 When drying, use a nozzle on your hairdryer and point the hairdryer in a downward direction.
 Starting at the scalp, use your fingers to “comb” your hair extensions.
 DO NOT “BLAST”.